hypertrack/quickstart-flutter/README.md

 1. [Set up Firebase for Flutter](https://firebase.google.com/docs/flutter/setup)
 2. [Set up Firebase for Hypertrack](https://hypertrack.com/docs/install-sdk-android)

+### Build and Run
+same on all platform
+run the command flutter run and select the target device

+### update SDK wrapper version
+In pubspec.ymal change
+version:

+### Initilize Hypertrack sdk

+HyperTrack sdk = await HyperTrack.initialize("your-publishable-key-here");

 ### Run the app

 Run the app on your phone.
 Grant location and activity permissions when prompted.